scipy-conference/scipy_proceedings/papers/david_nicholson/nicholson.rst

 Models
 ======

-In the initial version of vak, we developed a ``Model`` class with methods for training and evaluating a neural network model, and for generating new predictions for unseen data with a trained model.
-However, this class exhibited some limitations; notably it was designed so that a user would instantiate it with a class method that requires a configuration in the form of a Python ``dict``.
-This works fine when loading the configuration from a declarative file, but it is cumbersome to construct such a configuration in an interactive environment such as a Jupyter notebook.
-Another limitation was that this model class could only run methods like ``train`` on an entire dataset, and could not for example run inference on a single data sample or a single batch.
-Furthermore, the class did not fully leverage hardware and the capabilities of PyTorch, as it was simply a lightweight design that abstracted away details of an imperative training script.
+As its name implies, the ``models`` module is where implementations of neural network models are found.
+In version 1.0 of vak, we have introduced abstractions that make it easier for researchers to work with the built-in models and with models they declare in code outside of the library, e.g. in a script or notebook.
-In version 1.0 we have addressed these issues by adopting the Lightning library as a backend.
+At a high level, we achieved this by adopting the Lightning library as a backend.
-In this way, we leverage the engineering strengths of the Lightning library while we focus on the domain-specific details that our framework needs to provide.
+This allowed us we leverage the engineering strengths of the Lightning library while we focus on the domain-specific details that our framework needs to provide.
-By sub-classing the core `LightningModule` class, we provide users with per-model implementations of methods for training, validation, and even for forwarding a single batch or sample through the model.
+By sub-classing the core ``lightning.LightningModule`` class, we provide users with per-model implementations of methods for training, validation, and even for forwarding a single batch or sample through the model.
+Before introducing the built-in models this module, we briefly describe the abstractions we have developed to make it easier to work with models.

 Abstractions for declaring a model in vak
 =========================================

-We additionally sought to make it as easy possible for researchers to make use of vak without advanced Python programming ability or expertise in neural networks.
+We sought to make it as easy possible for researchers to make use of vak without advanced Python programming ability or expertise in neural networks.
 Our design is focused on a user who wants to benchmark different models within an established task and data processing pipeline as defined by our framework.
-In other words, a user should be able to use any of the built-in models, and experiment with their own models, without needing to contribute code to vak or use a plug-in mechanism like entry points.
+In other words, a user should be able to use any of the built-in models, and experiment with their own models, without needing to contribute code to vak or use a plug-in mechanism like Python packaging entry points.
 To achieve this, we provide a decorator ``vak.models.model``, This decorator is applied to a *model definition* to produce a sub-class of a *model family*.